 Block release intensive study format

-At the Centre for Aboriginal Studies (CAS), we offer our undergraduate courses in Indigenous Community Management and Development and Indigenous Australian Mental Health Principles and Practices through block release.
+At the Centre for Aboriginal Studies (CAS), we offer our undergraduate courses as a Bachelor of Applied Science available in two-majors: Indigenous Community Management and Development and Indigenous Australian Mental Health Principles and Practices through block release.

 Travel and accommodation support